Jandoria/simple-playlist-exporter-for-spotify/README.md

 # Simple Playlist Exporter

 Simple Playlist Exporter will be a web application designed to export Spotify playlists into plain text or CSV format.
-Built using Vite and TypeScript.
+Built using Vue 3, Vite, TypeScript and Tailwind CSS.

 ## Features